studomonly/iamstu/_posts/2016-02-11-thoughts-on-logic.md

 > "Yes, your arguments are very logical, but my beliefs are not based on logic.
 They are spiritual."

-Why is spirituality and logic inherently incompatible?
+Why are spirituality and logic inherently incompatible?
 The point I would like to get across in this article, is that everyone uses logic.
 Logical argument comes very naturally to all of us.
 It is also possible to make a spiritual argument using logic.
 This is because, logic is only as good as the assumptions that you make.

 Let's begin by asking, what is logic?
 The dictionary definition says the following: